hoangthienan95/computer-vision-project/README.md

 #### What does a region proposal consist of?
-The RPN slides 3x3 filters over the anchors on the feature maps to make regional proposals, which consist of a **boundary box prediction** via regression - 4 (x,y) coordinates of the bounding box - and an **objectness score** - a binary classification probability between "have an object" and "background".
+The RPN slides 3x3 filters over the anchors on the feature maps to make regional proposals, which consist of a **boundary box prediction** via regression (4 x (x,y) coordinates of the bounding box) and an **objectness score** (a binary classification probability between "contains object" and "does not contain object").

-For each location in the feature maps, the RPN makes k guesses (a user-defined parameter).
-Therefore, within one feature map, for each location we will have `4 * k` bounding box coordinates and ` 2 * k` scores.
+For each anchor, a series of boxes of different size and aspect ratio are created.
+The number of sizes and rations is user defined and represented by `k`.
+So from every anchor box a series of boxes are proposed.
+Each box will be evaluated for the presence of an object.
+Therefore, within one feature map, for each anchor location we will have `4 * k` bounding box coordinates and ` 2 * k` scores.

-The diagram below shows the 8 × 8 feature maps with a 3× 3 filter, and it outputs a total of 8 × 8 × 3 ROIs (for k = 3).
+The diagram below shows the 8 × 8 feature maps with a 3 × 3 filter, and it outputs a total of 8 × 8 × 3 ROIs (for k = 3).
 The right side diagram demonstrates the 3 proposals made by a single location.

 <br>
 <center>